darkscience/dcc/README.md

 Once the judging period commences, the contents of the solutions directory are moved to a new branch created for that assignment.
-Winners will be made visible in master until a new contest starts.
+Winners will be made visible in master until a new contest starts, afterwards this information will be moved into the according branch for there to stay.

 ## Previous contests
 Month         | Assignment    | Winner     | Branch